Narjisfatima123/sqa-portfolio/README.md

 - [How to Reach Me](#how-to-reach-me)

-Skills
-Certifications
-Tools
 Examples of my work
  Test cases and work in TestRail
   Bug reports and work in Jira
  Mindmaps and diagrams
-Books I have read
+ Scripts for PICT (pairwise testing)
 ---------------